trueheart78/trueheart78.com/games.md

   - See _Metroid Dread_.
 + Short games (10 hours or less) that I can complete in one to two sittings are wonderful.
   - See _Far Cry 3 Blood Dragon_.
++ I do not like traditional adventure games.
+I'm not a fan of trying every option or attempting to solve illogical puzzles as the primary form of gameplay.
+Also, all the _"get an item and then go 5+ screens away to use item and repeat" is frustrating in multiple ways.
+  - See _Darkside Detective: A Fumble in the Dark_.

 <a id='legend'></a>